syncfusion-content/xamarin-docs/Xamarin/SfTreeView/Apperance.md

 ### Limitations

 * When you use custom [ItemTemplate](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.XForms.TreeView.SfTreeView~ItemTemplate.html) in `TreeView`, it does not respond to `FlowDirection` due to framework issue.
-To respond to `FlowDirection` changes, you need to set `FlowDirection` of `TreeView` to parent View of your custom `ItemTemplate`
+To respond to `FlowDirection` changes, you need to set `FlowDirection` of `TreeView` to parent view of your custom `ItemTemplate`.